-When a change occurs that affects eligibility, the applicant will be sent a 10-day advance notice, unless advance notice is not required.
-Refer to MS J-130.
+When a change occurs that affects eligibility, the applicant will be sent an advance notice, unless advance notice is not required.
+(Refer to MS J-130.)

 I-670 Autism Waiver

 All changes (addresses, income decrease or increase, resources, etc.) will be processed by the Area TEFRA Processing Unit (ATPU).